How defibrillators work explained simply

 hosp_wall_power

 As a very approximate example, the current needed for defibrillation can be in the region of 20 A (Amperes).
-So how big is a current of 20 A ?
+So how big is a current of 20 A?
 Shown below is a diagram of a table lamp.
 A modern lamp such as this consumes about 0.02 Amperes.

-As shown below, when you do the calculations, you will see that the 20 A defibrillation current equals the current consumed by approximately 1000 table lamps !
+As shown below, when you do the calculations, you will see that the 20 A defibrillation current equals the current consumed by approximately 1000 table lamps!
 So even when the defibrillator is plugged into a wall power socket, the current from the socket cannot be used directly to provide the huge current needed for defibrillation.
-How the defibrillator is able to produce the large currents needed for defibrillation from batteries or wall power sockets involves some magic which I will reveal to you soon !
+How the defibrillator is able to produce the large currents needed for defibrillation from batteries or wall power sockets involves some magic which I will reveal to you soon!
 By the way, please do not learn the numbers shown below as they are very approximate.

 At this point, I would like to “warn” you that the discussion ahead will involve us dealing with some basic electrical concepts.
-Hopefully this is not too surprising to you as defibrillation is all about electricity!
+Hopefully, this is not too surprising to you as defibrillation is all about electricity!
 However, do not worry too much if electricity frightens you as I will try and keep things as simple as possible.
 Also, this website has a separate section explaining the “basics of electricity”.
 If words like current, potential difference, alternating current and direct current make little sense to you, it might be a good idea to first visit the “basics of electricity” section of this website by clicking HERE (please remember to come back!).

 danger_electrons

-When you were a fireman, the bucket was the savior.
+When you were a fireman, the bucket was the saviour.
 The defibrillator needs the electrical equivalent of the bucket.
 It needs something that can collect the continuous low flow of current from batteries or wall power and then release it as a brief large flow of current.

-Fortunately there is such a device and it is called a “capacitor”.
+Fortunately, there is such a device and it is called a “capacitor”.
 Capacitors play an extremely important role in defibrillators and I will of course explain to you how they work.
 The capacitor in a defibrillator is able to collect the continuous low flow of current, store what it has collected, and then release it as the brief large flow of current needed for defibrillation.
 The basic design of a capacitor is extremely simple.
 It consists of two parallel flat metal plates, shown below as blue and pink squares.
 Wires (shown in green) are connected to each of the plates.

 In the world of electronics, when a circuit is drawn, symbols are often used to represent various devices.
 Fortunately for us, the symbol representing a “capacitor” is very easy to remember as it looks so much like the object it represents.